encoredev/encore/docs/deploy/terraform.md

 }
 ```

-Once you've declared the provider, terraform will automatically download the provider plugin when initializing the
+Once you've declared the provider, Terraform will automatically download the provider plugin when initializing the
 working directory using `terraform init`.

 To authenticate with the Encore API, the provider need an Encore Auth Key.
 You can generate an auth key using the